 Which Canadian Credit Cards Offer Price Protection

 Interestingly, most of Canada’s best credit cards don’t offer price protection.
-The three cards we know of that do offer price protection are the MBNA Rewards World Elite Mastercard, the Scotia Gold American Express card, and the Capital One Aspire World Elite Mastercard.
+The three cards we know of that do offer price protection are the MBNA Rewards World Elite Mastercard, and the Scotia Gold American Express card.

 The MBNA World Elite’s price protection goes a lot further than CapOne’s Aspire card and the Scotia Gold card because it offers protection up to $500 per occurrence with a $1,000 per year cap, while CapOne only offers $100 per occurrence with a $500 yearly cap.
 The MBNA Rewards World Elite Mastercard is also one of our top ranked cash back credit cards, as it comes with a 2% cash back rate on ALL spending, which you can redeem as cash into any checking account, or as a statement credit!